k3jph/k3jph.github.io/service/maryland-defense-force.md

 >  Operation Steadfast Guardian--March 15, 2020 to June 21, 2020

-### <a id='MDSVCR' />Maryland State Service Ribbon
+### <a id='MDSVCR' />Maryland State Service Medal

-Maryland State Service Ribbon is awarded to Maryland Military Department service members who have completed five good continuous years of faithful, honorable, and efficient service to the State of Maryland as a member of the Maryland Army National Guard, Maryland Air National Guard, or Maryland Defense Force.
+Maryland State Service Medal is awarded to Maryland Military Department service members who have completed five good continuous years of faithful, honorable, and efficient service to the State of Maryland as a member of the Maryland Army National Guard, Maryland Air National Guard, or Maryland Defense Force.

 The addition of two bronze botonees is for fifteen years of service.

+### <a id='MDDFMSR' />Maryland Defense Force Meritorious Service Ribbon

+The Maryland Defense Force Meritorious Service Ribbon is the highest MDDF award and is presented to any active member of the MDDF who distinguished him/herself by extraordinary distinguished service or through sustained and extraordinary service or achievement beyond the normal call of duty to the Maryland Defense Force, Maryland Military Department, or State of Maryland in a duty of great responsibility.

+#### November 4, 2021

+> For sustained meritorious service in support of the Maryland National
+> Guard Medical Detachment's statewide COVID-19 vaccination efforts to
+> include supporting Task Force Equity.
+The MDDF's support of the
+> vaccination clinics from January to June 2021 resulted in 8285 shots
+> being given during Operation Steadfast Guardian II.

 ### <a id='MDDFCR' />Maryland Defense Force Commendation Ribbon